Understanding Complex Trauma (C-PTSD) and Maladaptive Protective Ego Construct Strategies (PECS)

 Heals physical symptoms tied to Psychogenic Transduction.

-Unlike CBT, ISA meets C-PTSD where it lives—deep in the psyche and body (Walker, personal research).
+Unlike CBT, ISA meets C-PTSD where it lives, which is deep in the psyche and body (Walker, personal research).

 CBT vs. ISA: A Side-by-Side Look